IRS Reports Increase in Whistleblower Awards

 The increase appears attributable to the increase in the average award percentage issued to whistleblowers.
 In FY 2015, whistleblowers received an average award of 20.6% of the tax underpayments collected by the IRS.
 This percentage award is far greater than the 16.9% in FY 2014 and 15.7% in FY 2013.

 IRS Whistleblower Office director Lee D. Martin noted “FY 2015 was a big year for awards under the Whistleblower Program, with 99 awards made to whistleblowers totaling more than $103 million before sequestration, which reduced the total payouts.”

-While the increase in percentage of awards is a positive sign for the program, the IRS received far fewer tips than in previous years.
+While the increase in the percentage of awards is a positive sign for the program, the IRS received far fewer tips than in previous years.
 In FY 2015, the IRS received 12,078 tips from whistleblowers as compared to 14,474 in FY 2014.
 This decrease of 17% may be a result of the timely process of a tax whistleblower claim.

 Currently, the average lifecycle of an IRS whistleblower claim is six years.
 The IRS plans to focus on streamlining the process to reduce this time period.
 The IRS has identified and is implementing several improvements to increase efficiencies, including process improvements, better communication with whistleblowers and their attorneys, and updating and expanding best practices for submitting a claim.
 Although the claims process needs improvements, it should be noted that 79% of the claims closed in FY 2015 related to tips received in FY 2014 and FY 2015.

 Sen. Chuck Grassley, R-Iowa, who authored the provisions to strengthen the IRS whistleblower program, had some positive comments about the annual report, and noted some areas of concern: